-The information needed to create a connection vary according to the selected database.
-In the example below, we will show with MySQL connection.
+The information needed to create a connection varies according to the selected database.
+In the example below, we show with MySQL connection.
 For more details on how to connect your database click here.

-- Connection Name : Define the name of the connection.
-You will not be able to change this name in the future.
+- Connection Name: Define the name of the connection.
+You can change this name in the future.

 - DBMS Driver : Defined as MySQL PDO.
 It can also be MySQLi.

-- Server/Host (Name or IP) : Enter the IP of the server where the database is located.
-If the database is on the same machine of Scriptcase you can use the IP 127.0.0.1 or localhost.
+- Server/Host (Name or IP): Enter the IP of the server where the database is.
+If the database is on the same machine of Scriptcase, you can use the IP 127.0.0.1 or localhost.

-- Port : Define the port of the connection that’ll be used.
+- _Port _: Define the port of the connection.
 By default, the port is 3306.

-- User : Inform the user name that you’ll use to connect to your Database.
+- User: Inform the user name that you use to connect to your database.

-- Password : Inform the password that you’ll use to connect to your Database.
+- Password: Inform the password that you use to connect to your database.

-If you don’t have a database created, click on the button “Create Database” and the window below will appear.
+If you don’t have a database created, click on the button “Create Database” and the window below appears.

 The option of Create Database is available for: MySQL/MariaDB, MSSQL Server and PostegreSQL

-Enter a name for your database and click “OK”.
-After that the database created it will be displayed database list.
-To create a database directly from Scriptcase you need to have the correct permissions within the database system itself, sometimes this permission is refused, specially when you have the database in another server.
-In this example we have the database located on the same server, localhost.
+Enter a name for your database and click “OK.”
+After that, the database created will be displayed on the database list.
+To create a database directly from Scriptcase, you need to have the correct permissions within the database system itself, and sometimes this permission is refused, especially when you have the database in another server.
+In this example, we have the database located on the same server, localhost.

-After you finish Scriptcase undertakes to create all the tables and insert all information to be used in applications.
+After you finish, Scriptcase undertakes to create all the tables and insert all the information used in applications.

 All set!
-Now the project will be created and configured with all the basic information.
+Now the project will be created and configured with all the essential information.
 Generate the source code to compile the applications and then open project and view all the applications created.